The Stars are Fire

 Hot breath on Grace's face.
 Claire is screaming, and Grace is on her feet.
 As she lifts her daughter, a wall of fire fills the window.
 Perhaps a quarter of a mile back, if even that.
 Where's Gene?
 Didn't he come home?

-Five months pregnant, Grace Holland is left alone to protect her two toddlers when her husband Gene joins the volunteers fighting to bring the fire under control.
+Five months pregnant, Grace Holland is left alone to protect her two toddlers when her difficult and unpredictable husband Gene joins the volunteers fighting to bring the fire under control.
 Along with her best friend, Rosie, and Rosie's two young children, the women watch in horror as their houses go up in flames, then walk into the ocean as a last resort.
 They spend the night frantically trying to save their children.
-When dawn comes, they have miraculously survived, but their lives are forever changed: homeless, penniless, and left to face an uncertain future in a town that no longer exists.
+When dawn comes, they have miraculously survived, but their lives are forever changed: homeless, penniless, and left to face an uncertain future.

 Anita Shreve is the acclaimed author of seventeen novels, including Rescue, A Change in Altitude, Testimony, andThe Pilot's Wife, which was a selection of Oprah's Book Club.
 She lives in Massachusetts.